 Why this actor?

 Harvey karate chops you across the back of your neck.
 It’s not the pain that wakes you, it’s the warm light bleeding in through your eyelids.
 The nightmare fades, fizzling away, back into your brain’s nether regions, dying alongside discarded aspirations and forgotten memories.
 Drool runs down the side of your mouth, but you are unable to move.
 Your face feels numb, due to your cheek pressed against the cold glass.
-The tinnitus in your ears stops, replaced by the hum of ute’s engine, the friction between tyre, road and air, enters your awareness.
+The tinnitus in your ears stops, replaced by the hum of the ute’s engine, and the friction between tyre, road and air, enters your awareness.
 You open your eyes, just wide enough to squint, focusing on the golden countryside sweeping past outside.

-For a moment, reality is a blur.
+For a moment; reality is a blur.

 You attempt to shift your head and are relieved it moves with little pain.
 Your arm is cramped, and your neck feels broken, but you know this is temporary.
 The breaking dawn illuminates the narrow, unmarked road, winding around a chain of hills.
 A clump of trees obscures the misty valley beyond, sending intermittent shafts of copper light to warm your face.
-Once the trees go by, you marvel at the spectacle, at the amber clouds cruising along the horizon, at the auburn fields, smothered with whispers of mist, rolling up and down between chestnut coloured forests.
+Once the trees go by, you marvel at the spectacle, at the amber clouds cruising along the horizon, at the auburn fields, smothered with whispers of mist, rolling up and down between chestnut-coloured forests.

 Tears form in the corners of your eyes, but the chill dries them before they could sully your reputation.
 You look ahead, out to where the road straightens out into the broadening valley, cutting through open farmland.
 Aside from the old twin cab ute, no other traffic traverses the road.